bradleytaunt/btxx.org/posts/openbsd-router.md

 - Plug an ethernet cable from your ISP's modem into the ethernet port on the Mac Mini
 - Plug in the USB to ethernet adapter into one of the USB 3.0 ports on the Mac Mini
-- Connect and ethernet cable from the adapter to the main Eero gateway
+- Connect an ethernet cable from the adapter to the main Eero gateway

 Diagram for reference: